- Discuss the advantages and disadvantages of working as a group rather than as an individual

 Introverts and Extraverts in Groups

-As you know, introverts operate internally and draw their strength from within.
+People who consider themselves introverts operate internally and draw their strength from within.
 They like being around other people, but interacting with them requires an expenditure of energy.
 They don’t always feel comfortable or motivated to interact in groups, but they do often focus deeply on their work.

 Conversely, extraverts love being around other people, they love participating in groups and gain energy by doing so.
 They’re nearly always motivated and comfortable interacting in a group.